Improves sensory skills

 IMPROVISATIONS / DIALOGUE

-ONE: Two students settle to sleep, on chairs or on the floor.
-They are blindfolded.
+ONE: Two actors settle down to sleep, blindfolded.
 They say good night and so forth and fall asleep.
 There is an imaginary lamp between them.

-TWO: One or two students are radio announcers, and announce an emergency.
+TWO: One or two students are radio announcers to announce an emergency.
 For example:

 "This is an emergency, you must leave your rooms immediately!
 You have two minutes to get out of your rooms!
 This is an emergency, you must leave your rooms, this is not a rehearsal....."

-THREE: The two sleepers wake up, try the "lamp" and realize there's no electricity.
-They give each other advice while, on their hands and knees, they hunt for the clothes to put in the suitcase.
+THREE: The two (blindfolded) sleepers wake up, try the "lamp" and realize there's no electricity.
+They give each other advice while, on their hands and knees, they hunt for the clothes to put in the suitcase/box.
 They must keep speaking so they don't run into each other.
 The audience is encouraged to help them find their belongings.
-After a couple of minutes have the radio announcer say, "You have to leave now!"
+After a couple of minutes have the radio announcer says, "Time's up!"

 Eleven eloquent and elegant elephants elevated in the elevator.